Each year brings fantastic new plant varieties with it, and 2019 is no exception!

 Each cluster contains numerous petite amethyst purple blooms with six outstretched petals.
 The middle of every petal has a dark purple stripe that runs the length of it and fades to light purple at the edge.

 This is a fast-growing semi-dwarf species that reaches 2-3′ H x 1-2′ W. Furthermore, it has a naturally clumping habit.
-So it won’t run wild, but it does have quite a presence.
+So it won’t run wild, but it has a presence.

 Hummingbirds and butterflies enjoy the blooms on this Agapanthus, and they have enough flower longevity to make for great cut flowers.